All students should have the opportunity to succeed, fulfil their potential and most importantly, access the curriculum fully

 The majority of students at BISL speak at least two or more languages, and for 90% of our students, English is their second or even third language.
 Our EAL programme has been set up to enable students to integrate into the school’s social and academic life as quickly and smoothly as possible.

-Research shows that it takes most EAL students 5-7 years to match the academic performance of native speakers of the same ability (see Collier-Thomas):
+Research shows that it takes most EAL students 5-7 years to match the academic performance of multilingual speakers of the same ability (see Collier-Thomas):

 • Basic interpersonal communication skills take 1-2 years to develop.